AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/update-the-marketo-solution-for-microsoft-dynamics.md

 ---
 unique-page-id: 6849029
-description: Upgrade the Marketo Solution for Microsoft Dynamics - Marketo Docs - Product Documentation
+description: Update the Marketo Solution for Microsoft Dynamics - Marketo Docs - Product Documentation
-title: Upgrade the Marketo Solution for Microsoft Dynamics
+title: Update the Marketo Solution for Microsoft Dynamics
 exl-id: 76bd722a-f2bf-46df-84e2-827fbbee4ab2
 ---
 # Update the Marketo Solution for Microsoft Dynamics {#update-the-marketo-solution-for-microsoft-dynamics}

-When a new Microsoft Dynamics solutions is released, you can download the upgrade from the Admin area in your account.
+When a new Microsoft Dynamics solutions is released, you can download the update from the Admin area in your account.

 >[!NOTE]
 >